wavefrontHQ/docs/pages/doc/ingestion_policies.md

     - Last updated information.
 4. Click the name of the policy in which you are interested and examine the policy dashboard.

-    The ingestion policy dashboard consists two main and one optional section.
+    The ingestion policy dashboard consists of two main and one optional section.

     - In the **Ingestion Summary** section of the dashboard, you can see the following list of charts: